RubixML/ML/README.md

 ```

 ### L1 and L2 Regularizers
-Augment the input vector of each sample such that each feature is divided over the L1 or L2 norm (or "magnitude") of the feature vector.
+Augment each sample vector in the sample matrix such that each feature is divided over the L1 or L2 norm (or *magnitude*) of that vector.

 ##### Continuous *Only*